THUMNLab/AutoGL/README.md

 ## News!

+- 2021.07.11 New version! v0.2.0-pre is here!
+In new version, AutoGL support neural architecture search to customize the architectures for the given datasets and tasks.
+AutoGL also support sampling now to perform tasks on large datasets, including node-wise sampling, layer-wise sampling and sub-graph sampling.
+Link prediction task is now also supported!
+Learn more in our [tutorial](https://autogl.readthedocs.io/en/latest/index.html).
 - 2021.04.10 Our paper [__AutoGL: A Library for Automated Graph Learning__](https://arxiv.org/abs/2104.04987) are accepted in _ICLR 2021 Workshop on Geometrical and Topological Representation Learning_!
 You can cite our paper following methods [here](#Cite).

 ## Introduction